misiektoja/instagram_monitor/docs/usage.md

 The budget is shared by every target and resets at local midnight.
 Identity scans run one at a time so workers cannot spend the same remaining allowance.
 REST responses are counted as soon as a page arrives, including names the caller does not consume.
 When the budget is spent, name fetching stops for the day while counts, posts, reels, stories and profile changes carry on.
 Names are counted even with no budget set, so you can measure first and choose a number afterwards.

-The circuit breaker stops every target using the account after a confirmed challenge, checkpoint or expired session.
+The circuit breaker stops every target using the account after a confirmed challenge, checkpoint, temporary limit or expired session.
 Fix the account issue and restart with your usual command.
 Before target workers start, a stopped account gets one login check with a 30-second timeout and no automatic retries or redirects.
 Success resumes monitoring without clearing anything manually.
 Failure leaves the account paused with a recovery action.
 Re-importing a session uses its successful login check to recover after saving.
 The Web Dashboard also resumes targets paused by the account stop after a successful import or refresh.

 If the safety ledger cannot be read or saved, or holds a value no reader can trust, authenticated monitoring stays stopped until the file is repaired.
 Recovery preserves daily counts.
 Rate limits, network errors and Instagram API changes do not trip the breaker.
 During a recovery check, any unsuccessful result keeps the existing stop in place.